Ségur tops and dresses from Cozy Little World: a summer best-of!

 Ségur is available as a printed pattern in the shop.

-For tracing the pattern, you must carefully refer to the instructions to identify the pieces needed for the chosen variation.
-The instructions are simple and clear; it is hard to go wrong if you follow the detailed guide.
+For tracing the pattern, carefully refer to the instructions to identify the pieces needed for the chosen variation.
+The instructions are simple and clear; it's hard to make a mistake if you follow the well-detailed explanatory guide.

 Important, seam allowances are not included, so you will need to add them according to the guide's specifications and the finishes you choose to make.

-Simple top version buttoned in front in Japanese double gauze Kokka
+Simple top version buttoned at the front in Japanese double gauze Kokka

 Simple top version buttoned at the back in Japanese cotton chirimen